 Nobel Prize In Physiology or Medicine in 2014

-The Nobel Prize in Physiology or Medicine 2014 was divided, one-half awarded to John O Keefe, the other half jointly to May-Britt Moser and Edvard I. Moser “for their discoveries of cells that constitute a positioning system in the brain“.
+The Nobel Prize in Physiology or Medicine 2014 was divided into two halves, with one half awarded to John O Keefe, the other half jointly to May-Britt Moser and Edvard I. Moser “for their discoveries of cells that constitute a positioning system in the brain“.

 Nobel Prize In Physiology or Medicine in 2013